Table of Contents

-- Keep your spine in a neutral position.
+- Maintain perfect posture and keep your spine in a neutral position.

 - If you are tall, consider an ergonomic snow shovel.
-This type of shovel will help you o not hunch over the shovel.
+This type of shovel will help you to not hunch over the shovel.

 - Limit how much you rotate or twist your body when clearing the snow.

-- Keep your feet pointing in the direction you are pushing the snow.
+- Point your feet in the direction you are pushing the snow.